A person authorized to act on behalf of another person, the “principal.”

 The process of following a trust’s instructions after the death of the grantor.
 For example, a trust may provide for funding of subtrusts.

 Creating a trust is an excellent way to protect your assets and ensure that they wind up in the hands of the family members and friends of your choosing.
 Trust administration and probate can be complicated, lengthy processes.
-O’Reilly Law, LLC can answer all of your questions and help you create an estate plan that meets your needs.
+O’Reilly Law Firm PLLC can answer all of your questions and help you create an estate plan that meets your needs.
 To learn more about how we can help you, contact us today or fill out our pre-consultation worksheet and someone from our office will reach out to you soon.